 The best place to buy a genuine handknitted lopapeysa is at Alafoss in Mosfellsbaer (a suburb of Reykjavik) or at the Handknitting Association of Iceland Shop on Skólavörðustígur in central Reykjavik.
 (Avoid the made-in-China knock-offs sold at tons of shops on Laugavegur.)
 You might find the prices for these sweaters a little shocking compared to a chain store wool sweater you can buy at home, but keep in mind that these are hand knit in Iceland, from wool that was grown, harvested, spun and dyed in Iceland.
 And that almost nothing in Iceland is cheap.
 I think lopapeysa are well worth the price.

+Check out my full day by day trip report post if you want to hear all about my winter trip to Iceland.
 Would you travel to Iceland in the winter?
 Or would you prefer seeing it in the summer time?
 Tell me in the comments.
 (For me, it’s like asking me to choose which child I love more!)